dav-par/eng114_DevOps/Documentation/docs/Vagrant.md

 ## Deploying an app to a new machine
 - Talk to the devs and find out the requirments and dependences
+    - where does it need to be deployed too?
+    - nodesjs
+    - how many users can it handle?
+    - does it need to be automated?
+    - what is the time frame?
+    - what type of requests?
+    - what are the dependecies required?
+    - which language does it support?
 - set up the above vagrant file
 - test your dependendences
 - write script to run all the installs